Dr. Denelle Wallace, Dean

 PED 272 Cooperative and Target Games (1 Credits)

-PED 287 Human Anatomy (3 Credits)
+PED 287 Anatomy and Physiology I (3 Credits)

 PED 287L Human Anatomy Laboratory (1 Credits)

-PED 288 Human Physiology (3 Credits)
+PED 288 Anotomy and Physiology II (3 Credits)

 Part II of a two-part course dealing with the anatomical and functional relationships of the human body.
-In lecture setting, the course is designed to acquaint students with the structure, function, regulation, and integration of organs and organ systems
+In lecture setting, the course is designed to acquaint students with the structure, function, regulation, and integration of organs and organ systems of humans.

-PED 288L Human Physiology Laboratory (1 Credits)
+PED 288L Anatomy and Physiology Lab II (1 Credits)

-PED 300 Advanced Fitness Through Weight Training (2 Credits)
+PED 300 Advanced Fitness/Weight Training (2 Credits)

 Students will gain advanced experiences working with Olympic free weights, variable resistance machines, resistance bands and stability balls.
 Preparation for Personal Training Certification is also included.